Comparison of Methods for Rotating a Point in $\mathbb{R}^3$: From Vector Algebra to Geometric Algebra: Comparison and Discussion

 Conceptually, this requires additionally the use of matrices and matrix-vector multiplication.
 The rotation matrix can be obtained by applying the projection method for each of the basis vectors, or by applying a (rather complicated) formula.

 Matrices are nice because rotations can be composed by multiplying their matrices, using matrix-matrix multiplication (something new to be learned).
-Numerically, the composition of rotation matrices requires (expensive) re-ortho\-nor\-mal\-i\-za\-tion. \item The Geometric (Clifford) Algebra (GA) method is fully general and works in spaces of arbitrary dimension.
-The key insight is that, in general, a rotation takes place in a plane and not `about an axis'.
-The latter is only the case in~3D.
-The rotation plane can be captured by a unit bivector, from which a rotor can be derived.
-The rotor is used in an exponential and applied as a sandwich product.
+Maintaining orthogonality under repeated numerical composition may require re-or\-tho\-nor\-mal\-i\-za\-tion. \item The Geometric Algebra (GA) method is fully general and works in spaces of arbitrary dimension (cf.~\S\ref{sec:other-dimensions}).
+The key insight is that, in general, a rotation can be captured by a rotor, which is a special kind of multivector.
+That rotor is used in an exponential and applied as a sandwich product.

-Conceptually, this requires basic understanding of GA concepts, such as geometric objects, their algebra with addition and the geometric product.
+Conceptually, this requires basic understanding of GA concepts, such as multivectors, their algebra with addition and the geometric product.
 To understand why the method works, one also needs to study reflection and how products of vectors are composed of a scalar and a bivector, involving the angle between the vectors.
-Understanding the dot product can be useful, but the cross product and matrices are not needed.
-The geometric product serves as linear operator.
+Understanding the dot product and wedge product can be useful, but the cross product and matrices are not needed.
+The geometric product allows linear operators like reflection and rotation to be expressed within the algebra.

 The manual calculation with a rotor in a sandwich product is lengthy but elementary, and easy to automate.